Investing in America Explained for Immigrants: A Beginner’s Guide

 Investing is the act of putting your money to work so that it can grow over time.

 When you keep money in a savings account, it earns a small amount of interest.
-That interest is a form of growth, but it is slow.
-At a typical savings account interest rate, your money grows very modestly.
+That is a form of growth, but it is slow.

 When you invest, you are doing something more powerful.
 You are using your money to buy an ownership stake in something — a business, a collection of businesses, real estate, or other assets — with the expectation that those things will grow in value over time.